carpentries/instructor-training/_episodes/20-carpentries.md

 A Data Carpentry workshop must include a Data Carpentry lesson on data organization and three other modules in the same domain from the Data Carpentry curriculum.

+A Library Carpentry workshop must include lessons on Data Intro and Shell together with OpenRefine, Git, and/or other Library Carpentry modules.

 Within these guidelines, there is flexibility in which episodes of the lesson you cover, which exercises you use, and whether you include optional materials (e.g. callouts) and optional episodes.